Services

 Defining a name without a value like HOST will require that variable to be set in the application's environment to deploy successfully.

 You should not configure secrets here, as they would be recorded in version control.
-For secrets, simply specify the variable name, then set the actual value using the CLI convox env set command.
+For secrets, specify the variable name, then set the actual value using the CLI convox env set command.

 Only environment variables that are listed here will be provided to the service at runtime.